ehabdevel/ehabdevel.github.io/_posts/2017-04-01-excerpt-length.md

 categories: wordpress
 ---

-To change the excerpt-length add this code to your functions file:
+<p>To change the excerpt-length add this code to your functions file:</p>
 <code>
 function wpe_excerptlength_teaser($length) {
     return 45;